 As Waterland is located not far north of Amsterdam, access by public transport is easy.
 An ideal starting point for the tour is the village of Watergang.
 From the train station Amsterdam Centraal it takes only 10 minutes by bus to reach this village.

-Right at the bus stop Watergang there is a hotel called “Hotel Watergang“, which rents out kayaks and canoes.
-Although the rental is not signposted, as it is primarily aimed at the hotel guests, they also rent to all other tourists.
+Right at the bus stop Watergang there used to be a hotel called “Hotel Watergang”, which rented out kayaks and canoes.
+Although the rental was not signposted, as it is primarily aimed at the hotel guests, they also rented to all other tourists.
+Unfortunately, this hotel doesn’t exist anymore.
+However, there is a tour operator for canoe trips in Watergang called Wetlands Safari, which organizes canoe trips in the same area where we have done our paddling tour

-There is also the possibility to join a guided tour if you book this in advance.
-But those who prefer to explore the canals on their own in peace and quiet can do so as well.
+So, if you like to join a guided tour you should book your tour in advance.
+But those who prefer to explore the canals on their own in peace and quiet can try to contact them to see if they also rent their boats.
 Due to the many canals, you can quickly get the impression that you can simply lose the orientation, but this is not the case.
 When renting a kayak or a canoe you gets a map and due to the flat landscape, most of the times, you can see the starting point relatively well from a distance.
 Moreover, in some places, the channels are signposted.

 We started our tour already early in the morning at 7 am.
 The light and the silence on the canals is just magical at this early morning.
 You could also do the tour in the evening in order to paddle during the sunset.